JueeD/raclette-group-website/content/about.md

 <div style="line-height: 80%; padding-top:25px">
 Name: Doris Zhang

-Affliation: KAIST
+Affliation: New York University Shanghai

 Github:

 </div>

-Her bubbly and chatty energy along with a work ethic that sure is enviable, Xin managed to keep the spirits high and the workflow churning.
-She is currently enrolled in the Master’s Program in Bio and Brain Engineering at KAIST.
-However, she completed her Bachelor’s Degree in Mechanical Engineering at BIT.
+ Her warmth and approachability makes for a great team player.
+She is a rising sophomore at New York University Shanghai, with an intended major in Social Science and a minor in Neuroscience.

 </div>